Cardstone, Queensland: History

+In 1988, the Queensland Government approved plans to automate the power station.
+The benefits were the reduced need for on-site staff, which in turn minimised the problems with staff accessing the power station during the wet season when roads became impassable.

 In about 1990, the power station became fully automated and could be operated from Townsville, making many of the Cardstone operating staff redundant.
 As only a small number of maintenance workers would be required to visit the station, it was decided to close down the village and relocate the maintenance workers to Tully.
 As the area was in the Wet Tropics of Queensland World Heritage Site, the village's buildings, then comprising 29 homes, a single men's barracks, a school and a post office, were sold for relocation.
 All evidence of the village was bulldozed and the 60 ha site was replanted with local native species so that it would revert to its natural state.
 Mature coconut palms and pine trees grown at the village were chopped down during the environmental rehabilitation as they were not local species.
 There had been a proposal that the village be retained and used as tourist accommodation, but the Cardwell Shire Council opposed the idea believing it would not be cost-effective.